-4. Property Leased or Acquired
+5. Property Leased or Acquired

 OCPC will not lease or acquire any real property for this project.
-Under the Host's agreement with the Owner, the Host will allow the Owner to install the Renewable Energy Facility on its roof.
+Under the Host's agreement with the Owner, the Host will allow the Owner to install the Renewable Energy Facility on its property.

-5. Information on Risks of Engineering Analysis
+6. Information on Risks of Engineering Analysis